de-luxe/burstcoin-observer/README.md

-# burstcoin-network-observer
+# burstcoin-observer
-Simple webservice ... that refreshes every few seconds and shows the current miningInfo of given wallets/pools.
+Burstcoin-Observer is a Web-Application and Server bundled in a single jar.
+The Web-Application provides a overview on different aspects within the Burstcoin network, including pools and crowdfund.

-Features:
+## Features:
-- Checks all given pools/wallets for their current state
-- Proivides pool Stats
+- Proivides Network, Pool, Asset and Crowdfund Overview
 - Easy to run with included standalone tomcat server.
-- API for JSON and JSONP
+- All Data available via API for JSON and JSONP
+- Allows using Proxy and  Google Analytics
+- Fork detection (beta) - Send E-Mail on fork
+- Easy adjustable style/layout by edition HTML templates in *.jar

-Requirements:
+## Requirements:
 - java8
+- Burstcoin wallet

-Setup:
+## Setup:
-- edit 'observer.properties' (e.g. rename observer.default.properties)
+- Edit 'observer.properties' (e.g. rename observer.default.properties)
+- Run jar-File ..